 If you are planning to install a solar system in your commercial buildings in B.C., you will be provided CCA depending on your income profits.

 For example, if your income profit per year is below $500,000 (tax bracket is 13%) and you install solar panels for $200,000, you can get a write-off of 50% annually based on the decline.

 Based on this scenario, your incentive amount will be $27,531.25 per year.
 For the same amount of installation cost, you will get $53,062.50 annually if your yearly income profit is above $500,000 (tax bracket is 26% in this case).
 This happens because the tax bracket increases with your income profits.

 Contact us (hyperlink email@example.com) to find out how this applies to your situation, but before that consult with an accountant in British Columbia about depreciation and tax rebates.

-If you intend to turn your BC home into a solar home, you will soon be able to get loans free of interest up to $40,000 from Canada Mortgage and Housing Corporation (CMHC).
+If you intend to turn your BC home into a solar home, you can now get loans free of interest up to $40,000 from Canada Mortgage and Housing Corporation (CMHC).
 You will be eligible to take loans once you complete retrofits as suggested by an authorized EnerGuide (hyperlink-https://www.nrcan.gc.ca/energy-efficiency/energuide/12523) energy assessment.